atc-project/atc-react/generated_analytics/markdown_documents/Response_Playbooks/RP_0001_phishing_email.md

 ##### Make sure you have the ability to list users who received a particular email

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have the ability to block an email domain

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have the ability to block an email sender

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have the ability to delete an email

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have access to external communication Network Flow logs

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have access to external communication HTTP logs

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you have access to external communication DNS logs

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you can block an external IP address from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you can block an external domain name from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure you can block an external URL from being accessed by corporate assets

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 #### Identification